Informatiesystemen/Informatiesystemen/project_s4549775.md

 ### Total Role Constraints

 We already ensured that every product may at most have a single price, but for obvious reasons bol.com wants every product to also have at least one price.
-They do not want product in their database for which there is no associated price.
+They do not want products in their database for which there is no associated price.
 Total role constraints can be used to enforce this requirement.

 A model enforcing that every product has exactly one price could look like this: